When will my phone get Android 12?

 On the reverse side of things, brands like LG, Nokia, and Motorola have predictably been much slower in pushing updates to their eligible devices.
-It's likely these brands will still be updating well into mid-to-late 2022.
+It's likely these brands will still be updating to Android 12 well into fall 2022, if not later.

 You're here to read which of the best Android phones will get Android 12, and when it's likely to happen.
-Thankfully, most brands have released their roadmaps for the year.
-We don't know yet if these brands will live up to those maps, and your update schedule will differ based on where you live.
-But we have general estimates to help you out.
+Here are all of the publicly-available roadmaps and rumors to help you learn more.

 When will my ASUS phone get Android 12?